Metapandey/Caesar-Cipher--GUI-Python/README.md

 # Caesar-Cipher--GUI-Python
 Encrypt and Decrypt text
+## Only Works with Alphabets, no numbers or special charaters are allowed

 **In cryptography, a Caesar-Cipher, also known as Caesar's cipher, the shift cipher, Caesar's code or Caesar shift, is one of the simplest and most widely known encryption techniques.
 It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
 For example, with a left shift of 3, D would be replaced by A, E would become B, and so on.
 The method is named after Julius Caesar, who used it in his private correspondence.